zarif-al/graphql-starter-rust/Readme.md

 > All modules should be documented.

+## Logging

+Logging in this project is done with the `tracing` crate.
+It currently only configured to print to the stadard output.

-# Building and running your application
+## Building and running your application
 You can run this application by using cargo or docker.
 For cargo you can use standard cargo commands to build and run the project.

 For docker you can use `docker compose up --build`.

 Your application will be available at http://localhost:4000.

-# Deployment
+## Deployment
 This application can be deployed on any machine that can run a docker image.
 You can follow these steps to deploy this project:

 - Create an account in [docker.io](https://hub.docker.com/)